 Another downfall is that you might find that you need a speed in the middle of high and low options.

 Even with these cons, many people are still pleased with this type of switch.
+A Vitamix is probably the most popular.

 Some blenders have multiple buttons to choose different speeds.
 There are some problems that occur.
 These blenders allows for different speeds.
 But when you choose one speed, you have to stop the blender and switch speeds.
 You also have to manually stop the blender.